corb555/Task-Score/README.md

 ### Reverse Scale
 Since the Utility Selector chooses the task with the highest values, you sometimes need to reverse the scale for  a parameter to have it increase utility.
 For example, as a player’s health gets lower, you might want to give a higher result for getting a healthpack.
 You can do this by assigning a negative weight.
 This is handled as a special case that reverses the scale (100-value) and applies the absolute value of the weight.

 ### Setup
+1. Follow the Setup instructions for the Distance component, Anger Component, and Shooter Variables component below, before setting up this component.
 1. In the Behavior Designer edit window, add a Task Score Task for each activity under Utility Selector and connect it to the Utility Selector with the actions connected below it.
-1. In the BD Variables tab, add the Global Variables you want for your project (potentially the items in Sample Parameters above).
+Those components will be necessary to provide attributes for scoring.
 1. In the BD Inspection window for each Task Score task, add the Global Variables you want for this task and add the weight for each variable.
-1. Setup Behavior Variables as described in that section.
-1. If you want to use Anger in your score, setup Anger as described in that section.

 ### FPS Example